 Making DNA models can be informative, fun, and in this case tasty.
 Here you will learn how to construct a DNA model using candy.
 But first, what is DNA?
-DNA is a nucleic acid that contains the genetic information for the reproduction of life.
+DNA, like RNA, is a nucleic acid that contains the genetic information for the reproduction of life.
 Its shape is that of a double helix and its appearance is somewhat of a twisted ladder or spiral staircase.
 DNA is composed of nitrogenous bases (adenine, cytosine, guanine and thymine), a five-carbon sugar (deoxyribose), and a phosphate molecule.

 Time Required: 20 minutes

 - Gather together red and black licorice sticks, colored marshmallows or gummy bears, toothpicks, needle, string, and scissors.